toobrien/tick_db/README.md

 https://www.sierrachart.com/index.php?page=doc/StudiesReference.php&ID=375#DownloadingOfHistoricalMarketDepthData

 Depth records contain commands to modify the state of an order book.
 For example, adding bids, deleting offers, and so on.
 Cumulatively applying the commands results in the correct state of the order book, up through the latest record processed.
 Sierra Chart allows you to download the last 30 days of market depth data.
+Depth records are parsed by `parsers.parse_depth`.